kimdcottrell/intropy/README.md

 pip install -U sphinx
 pip install sphinx_rtd_theme

+# you don't need to run this again, but for docu's sake, init cmd was:
+sphinx-quickstart --ext-autodoc

 # do this whenever you add to intropy
 cd docs
 sphinx-apidoc -f -o source/ ../intropy